Occupational First Aid Level 2

 Occupational First Aid Training Guide

-Upon completion of OFA Level 2, you will be required to pass an examination conducted by a person authorized by Worker’s Compensation Board.
-The exam will be scheduled within a week following the last day of course and consists of both written and practical segments.
+Upon completion of OFA Level 2, you will be required to pass an examination conducted by an Instructor.
+The exam will consist of both written and practical segments.
 A grade of 70% or higher is required for successful certification.